paulmelis/dutch-skies/README.md

      field in the [REST API](https://openskynetwork.github.io/opensky-api/rest.html)).
      In that one second a fast-flying plane will move quite a bit across the sky.
-     So even though the position is given with precision, the exact moment of *when* the plane was at that position is not known with much precision.
+     So even though the position is given with precision, the exact moment of *when* the plane was at that position is not known accurately enough.

   2. As the data from the OpenSky Network only provides a plane's location at some moment in the past, a prediction needs to be made where the plane is *right now*, in order